Listen to This Article:

 Accredited Culinary School Programs

 To receive accreditation, a culinary school must prove that its programs meet certain industry and academic standards.
-It’s a complex process designed to verify the quality of a school’s curriculum and administration.
-This helps students to assess the merit of each program.
+Accreditation is a complex process designed to verify the quality of a school’s curriculum and administration.
+This helps you and other potential students to assess the merit of each program.

 Accredited programs may offer degree or diploma tracks.
-The most common degrees in culinary and pastry arts are associate degrees, but there are some schools that offer bachelor’s degrees as well.
+The most common are associate degrees in culinary and pastry arts, though some schools offer bachelor’s degrees.

 To check a school’s accreditation status, search the Database of Accredited Postsecondary Institutions and Programs and the Council for Higher Education Accreditation websites.